-The 1920s started the war between the two styles.
+The 1920s kicked off the competition between the two styles.
 Rebels made a statement in simpler single-breasted suits and more conservative men stuck with double-breasted.
 During World War II, double-breasted suits fell out of favour altogether after cloth rationing made them difficult to produce.

-Single-breasted suits have also had a slimming down with defined waists and sometimes only two-button fastenings on the most minimalist styles.
+Single-breasted suits have also had a slimming down with defined waists and usually only one or two-button fastenings on the more minimalist styles.

 In short: single and double-breasted suits are level pegging in the style stakes now.
 Both are sharp, both are stylish.